Onnichan/Onnichan/README.md

 ![](https://images.wallpapersden.com/image/download/castle-rock-poster_a2pmZmaUmZqaraWkpJRoaWdlrWZuZ2k.jpg)

 ## Hi there 👋.
 I'm Daniel nice to meet you.
-## Web developer from Tacna, Peru.
+## Web developer from Peru.
 I'm passionate about technology and all the possible solutions that can be made with different technologies. 🤘🤘

 Here are some activities: